cassandre-tech/cassandre-trading-bot/docs/src/learn/technical-analysis.md

 The first thing we do with the `await()` method is to wait until all data from `btc-usdt.csv` are imported.
 Then, we calculate every closed position's gain, and we check that the profits are superior to zero.

-The last thing we do is display the list of open positions to see if there are things to improve.
+The last thing we do is display the list of opened positions to see if there are things to improve.